IBM/data-prep-kit/transforms/README.md

 strongly recommended.

 ### Building the docker image
-Generally to build a docker image, one uses the `make build` command, which uses the `Dockerfile`, which in turn uses the `src` and `requirements.txt` to build the image.
+Generally to build a docker image, one uses the `make image` command, which uses the `Dockerfile`, which in turn uses the `src` and `requirements.txt` to build the image.
 Note that the `Makefile` defines the DOCKER_IMAGE_NAME and DOCKER_IMAGE_VERSION and should be redefined if copying from another transform project.